-The British Council supports international joint research contributing to climate change, a global issue.
-Prior to the COP26 Conference in Glasgow in November 2021, we are supporting new trilateral research collaborations between universities in Japan, the United Kingdom, and ASEAN countries, aimed at addressing climate change.
+The British Council in Japan supports international joint research contributing to climate change, a global issue.
+We are supporting new trilateral research collaborations between universities in Japan, the United Kingdom, and ASEAN countries, aimed at addressing climate change.

 This new research funding draws together the strengths of Japanese and UK universities, alongside their ASEAN partners, to promote energy transition.